The six big beauty trends we’re keeping a smokey eye on

 3. Hero products, not brands

 Julianne Clamens warned that “customers are increasingly product, not brand, loyal” and that brands need to create star items to drive growth.
 This is nothing new – older readers might remember the crazes for YSL’s Touche Eclat concealer or Chanel’s Rouge Noir nail polish – but the newer brands seem to be more ‘on it’.
-Benefit has invested heavily (and wittily) in ‘owning brows’, Huda Beauty’s aspiring to be the go-to line for foundation and contouring.
+Benefit has invested heavily (and wittily) in ‘owning brows’, Mac is still almost synonymous with lips.
 Shiseido’s Isabella Rogers agreed that the best way to truly engage is to identify these passion points, then create compelling campaigns and narratives around them.

 Kevin Cureton, Chief Commercial Officer from Solésence concurred that, in a crowded market, “you can’t be everything to everyone”.
 His advice?
 With values-driven millennials accounting for much of the market, whatever your chosen specialism, “you have to stand for something”.